frno7/psgplay/README.md

     --psg-balance=<A:B:C>  set balance between -1 (left) and +1 (right) for PSG channels A, B and C. For example -0.5:0:+0.5 for stereo effect.
 Default is 0:0:0 for mono.
+    --psg-volume=<A:B:C>   set volume between 0 (off) and +1 (max) for PSG channels A, B and C. For example 0:0:1 to play channel C only.
+Default is 1:1:1.

 Disassembly options: